 Yad Vashem, aka the Holocaust museum, is a large complex that tells the story of the holocaust from a Jewish perspective.
 Inside you can find various testimonies and stories from survivors, recovered artifacts and historical videos.

-A visit to the Holocaust Museum is a somber experience, but a moving one, and a very important historical event to remember.
+A visit to the Holocaust Museum is a somber experience, but a moving one.After all, this is a very important historical event to remember.
 You should set aside at least 3-4 hours for exploring Yad Vashem.

 The Western Wall